mjordan/bagit_indexer/README.md

      Required.
 Absolute or relative path to the directory where the JSON documents will be saved.
 Trailing slash is optional.
 ```

-Output is a JSON file like this for each bag in the input directory:
+Basically, all you need is some Bags (serialized or loose) in your input directory.
+Running the tool produces a JSON file like this one for each input Bag:

 ```json
 {